- Things to Know

 Do beverages with artificial sweeteners react with alcohol?

-The low-carb-dieting craze has led to an increased consumption of diet beverages being used in mixed alcoholic drinks.
+The low-carb-dieting craze has led to increased consumption of diet beverages being used in mixed alcoholic drinks.
 Premixed alcoholic drinks were usually made with sugar-sweetened beverages like juice and soda.
 The presence of sugar was thought to decrease the rapidity with which alcohol would empty from the stomach and get absorbed in the small intestines, but nothing was known about how artificial sweeteners would impact the absorption of alcohol.

 A recent study examined the difference in blood alcohol levels from drinks containing sweetened (regular) versus artificially sweetened (diet) beverages.
 This study found a significant difference in blood alcohol levels between the two drinks.
 In fact, the "diet" beverage produced blood alcohol levels that would be considered illegal for driving in many jurisdictions, while comparable quantities of the "regular" beverage did not.
 This poses a potentially dangerous situation, and it is clear that there should be separate guidelines for the safe consumption of artificially sweetened alcoholic beverages.